aravind-14-dev/Fetch_Rewards_Exercise/README.md

 # Section 1:

-It has an imsge file for relational schema and a text file for its description.
+It has an image file for relational schema and a text file for its description.

 # Section 2:

-It has 2 SQL files for bullet points 3 and 4 from the exercise.
+It has 2 SQL files written using MySQL for bullet points 3 and 4 from the exercise.

 # Section 3: